Mucormycosis: Society and culture

-The disease has been reported in natural disasters and catastrophes; 2004 Indian Ocean tsunami and the 2011 Missouri tornado.
+The disease has been reported in natural disasters and catastrophes; 2004 Indian Ocean tsunami and the 2011 Joplin tornado.
 The first international congress on mucormycosis was held in Chicago in 2010, set up by the Hank Schueuler 41 & 9 Foundation, which was established in 2008 for the research of children with leukaemia and fungal infections.
 A cluster of infections occurred in the wake of the 2011 Joplin tornado.
 By July 19, 2011, a total of 18 suspected cases of mucormycosis of the skin had been identified, of which 13 were confirmed.
 A confirmed case was defined as 1) necrotizing soft-tissue infection requiring antifungal treatment or surgical debridement in a person injured in the tornado, 2) with illness onset on or after May 22, and 3) positive fungal culture or histopathology and genetic sequencing consistent with a mucormycete.
 No additional cases related to that outbreak were reported after June 17.
 Ten people required admission to an intensive-care unit, and five died.

 In 2014, details of a lethal mucormycosis outbreak that occurred in 2008 emerged after television and newspaper reports responded to an article in a pediatric medical journal.
 Contaminated hospital linen was found to be spreading the infection.
 A 2018 study found many freshly laundered hospital linens delivered to U.S. transplant hospitals were contaminated with Mucorales.
 Another study attributed an outbreak of hospital-acquired mucormycosis to a laundry facility supplying linens contaminated with Mucorales.
 The outbreak stopped when major changes were made at the laundry facility.
 The authors raised concerns about the regulation of healthcare linens.